lsst-tstn/tstn-017/index.rst

    This document is intended for both developers and users of the Vera Rubin observatory control system.
    It consolidates information about how to handle CSC configuration and ancillary data.
    The focus is on providing a basis for development of a unified solution on handling data that is required for proper operation of CSCs in view of the different requirements and use-cases.
-   After reading this document develops should be informed on how to proceed in developing CSCs that confirm with the system architecture design.
+   After reading this document developers should be informed on how to proceed in developing CSCs that conform with the system architecture design.
    Users, on the other hand, should know what to expect when interacting with system components, how to select a configuration for a component and, most importantly be aware of the process to derive new configuration parameters.